By Geoffrey C Porter

 Archangel went home.
 He went through the picture albums and decided he needed all the pictures.
 He hated to leave everything else behind, but the apartment just reminded him of his mother.
 Pots and pans, furniture, none of it mattered.
 All that mattered was the pictures.

 He stowed those in his backpack and slept.
-He was up with the sun, and he biked down to the agency.
-The flight to Phoenix was quick, and the sun was bright stepping out of the plane.
+He was up with the sun, and he rode down to the agency.
+The flight to Phoenix was quick, and the sun burned bright stepping out of the plane.
 Jesus and Tank both had duffel bags.
 A new man, Simon, drove them to the agency facility.
 The place was huge.
-Four meter tall walls with weapon nests on every corner.
+Four-meter-tall walls with weapon nests on every corner.
 Multiple buildings, and a running track around the inside of the wall.

 Simon pulled the car into a parking garage.
 Nancy was there.
 She said, “There is one final test you must achieve before becoming true heavy weapons experts.”

 “Archangel will go first.
 You must navigate twelve kilometers of desert, take out two human sized targets, and destroy two targets with rockets.
 You’ll have to take water, extra rockets, a 50-caliber sniper rifle, and a double-barreled shotgun in case of snakes.”